sadiqanwerkhan/oee-dashboard/README.md

 1. Create a feature branch from `main`
 2. Make your changes following the established architecture patterns
 3. Ensure all linting passes (`npm run lint`)
+4. Run tests to ensure nothing breaks (`npm test`)
-4. Test your changes thoroughly
+5. Test your changes thoroughly
-5. Submit a pull request
+6. Submit a pull request

 ## License